14 Ways To use Variety In Your Classroom

 11. Give practical demonstrations to make the learning relevant and real.

-13. CLASS MEETINGS.
-Conduct real life problem solving situations addressing student need e.g. how to develop time management skills or how to deal assertively with bullying behaviour.
+Conduct real-life, problem-solving situations addressing student need e.g. how to develop time management skills or how to deal assertively with bullying behaviour.

 As an adult can you sit all day?
 Check out this article where a therapist goes to middle school and tries to sit all day.